Introduction to MySQL Transaction

 - Durability

 1. Atomicity: All the operations within a work unit need to be completed successfully.
-In case, if some problem or failure occurs while executing operation then all the operations of that work unit should be rollbacked and the state of the database should be brought to the previous state and no effect of that work unit operations should be seen on database if its rollbacked.
-Completeness of work unit execution is ensured by the atomicity property.
+Suppose any problem or failure occurs while executing the operation.
+In that case, the system should roll back all the operations of that work unit and restore the state of the database to its previous state.
+The rollback should ensure no effect on the work unit operations on the database.
+The atomicity property ensures the completeness of work unit execution.

-2. Consistency: It ensures that the changes that are made to the database if the transaction is successfully committed.
+2. Consistency: It ensures the changes made to the database if the transaction is successfully committed.

-3. Isolation: All the transactions work independently of each other and are transparent to each other.
+3. Isolation: All the transactions work independently and are transparent to each other.

 4. Durability: If the system fails, the changes made to the database need to be persisted.